marcinzygan/rezon-api/README.md

 👋 Hi, I’m @marcinzygan

-# This is RESTful API for products for Rezon.eu built with Node.js, Express, MongoDB, Mongoose
+# This is RESTful API for Rezon.eu products built with Node.js, Express, MongoDB, Mongoose

-# Rezon Product API

 Welcome to the Rezon Product API.
 This API allows you to manage products in a database.
 Below are the details of the available routes and the product schema.